Finance and Economics

 Published and Accepted Papers

-- Cash Mergers and the Volatility Smile, with Alan Bester and Victor Martinez
+- Option Prices and the Probability of Success of Cash Mergers, with Alan Bester and Victor Martinez

 - Quoting Activity and the Cost of Capital (+ Internet Appendix), with Elvira Sojli and Wing Wah Tham